j3nkii/server-setup/README.md

 - In server side code, req, and res must be in order. (req, res)
 - url's must be kabob case
 - sending data from server needs to be wraped in an object
+- routers use modules
+- paths using routers stack on eachother inside server code.. (parameters)
+- queryParams need to be in an array. must be in order, and use $1, $2 ... in the INSERT INTO or whatever is being used

 ## Error Handling
 - catching and throwing
 - use to prevent silent failing
+- body parser placement matters